 a semantic representation - using vocabularies like W3C Lat/long [30] or schema.org [31].

 It is worth noting that currently there is no agreement on a preferred format to be used in RDF for the representation of geometries.
 Geometries can be provided in any, and possibly multiple, encodings, but at least one of the following must be made available: WKT or GML.
 An additional requirement concerns the coordinate reference system (CRS) used, which may vary on a country or territory basis.
-Following GeoSPARQL, the CRS must be always specified in the WKT endcoding when it is different from CRS84 (WGS84, with axis order longitude / latitude).
+The CRS must be specified in the GML or WKT encoding as required by GeoSPARQL.
+Geometries shall be interpreted using the axis order defined in the spatial reference system used.
+For example, for WGS84 the axis order is longitude / latitude.
 Summarising:

 Geometries can be provided in multiple encodings, but at least one of the following must be made available: GML and WKT.

-The coordinate reference system used must be always specified when different from CRS84.

 For GML and WKT, the CRS must be specified as defined in GeoSPARQL [32].

 Geographic identifier: ISO19115 core also allows specifying the geographic location using a geographic identifier.
-For this, it is recommended to use a URI from a controlled vocabulary, as the NAL countries [18], NAL places [19], or geonames [20], as proposed in the DCAT-AP specification.
-If a URI is not available, the geographical identifier must be expressed with skos:prefLabel, and the reference to the originating controlled vocabulary (if any) must be specified with skos:inScheme.
+For this, it is recommended to use an HTTP URI from the NAL continents [], NAL countries [18], NAL places [19], or geonames [20], as proposed in the DCAT-AP specification.
+If an HTTP URI is not available, the geographical identifier must be expressed with skos:prefLabel, and the reference to the originating controlled vocabulary (if any) must be specified with skos:inScheme.
 The controlled vocabulary will be described by a name (dct:title) and a last modified data (dct:modified).

+As far as geographic identifiers are concerned, following DCAT-AP, GeoDCAT-AP does not prevent the use other vocabularies in addition to the recommended ones.
+The vocabularies identified by the GeoDCAT-AP WG are listed in Section 6 of the GeoDCAT-AP specification.

 The following example shows how to specify the spatial coverage.